cechrist/cardoon/doc/adding_devices.rst

             # Calculate temperature-dependent variables (if any)
             # self.set_temp_vars(self.temp)

-A sample file named ``devices/EmptyDev.py`` is included to be used as a skeleton to create new models.
+It is recommended to copy one of the existing device files to a new file name and use that as a starting point to create a new device.

 Module documentation